Truck Driver Training

 This class is eligible for state grant money.

-We now have a limited number of Financial Scholarships available for spring 2019.
-Application deadline is January 23, 2019.
+We also have a limited number of Financial Scholarships.

 Call us at 309-268-8448 for more information.

 County Workforce Services